uur08/jetphys/README.md

 3-) Do the linking with this command  "ln -s ../jecsys/CondFormats"

 4-) Finally add your "settings.h"  that was prepared for running over different ERAS...
-Also RESULTS folder can be added
+Also RESULTS folder can be added.

 5-) These steps should be repeated for each Run ERA until you have full 2016 DATA framework working.

-5-) Add also additional readme files if you need them.
+6-) Add also additional readme files if you need them.
 Namely CHANGELOG, LXPLUS, README...
 (TOTALLY OPTIONAL!!!)

+7-) const bool _debug_dj = false; This line should be added to settings.h in order to have debug option for dijet system!